Kenneth Woods: Arranger and composer

 Woods' orchestrations and arrangements of music by other composers includes an orchestration of Brahms' Piano Quartet No. 2, recorded with the ESO for Nimbus.
 In 2012, the English Chamber Orchestra recorded his orchestration of Viktor Ullmann's Third String Quartet.
 Other arrangements and orchestrations include works by Mahler, Schubert, Humperdinck and Tchaikovsky.
 Woods' own music has been recorded on Avie Records.

 Entartete Musik

 Woods was the cellist in the second American performance of Vitkor Ullmann's Third String Quartet, following study with Henry Meyer, second violinist of the LaSalle String Quartet and a concentration camp survivor.
 Inspired by Meyer's teaching and experiences, Woods has advocated the music of composers known as Entartete Musik (Degenerate Music), after its suppression during the Third Reich.
-He has made recordings of music by Hans Krása, Ernst Krenek, Arnold Schönberg, Mieczyslaw Weinberg and Hans Gál.
+He has made recordings of music by Hans Krása, Ernst Krenek, Arnold Schoenberg, Mieczyslaw Weinberg and Hans Gál.
 Woods is Honorary Patron of the Hans Gál Society.